The OM sound and mantras are profound tools of devotion and wisdom.

 ● Listen to my Deep Peace of OM in my Soundcloud player to experience it for yourself – best with headphones or a good system.

 Swami Sivananda, founder of Sivanada Yoga, the lineage I am trained in, shared with the world a modern and far reaching tradition of whole, integral yoga that included mantra.
 It is possible to see how his famous motto, Serve, Love, Give, Purify, Meditate, Realize, could be read as the reason, cause and effect of mantra practice.
 “Om Namah Sivaya” is still associated with Sivnanda’s Divine Life Society.
 Sivananda said this about the Tryambakam: “This great Mantra in praise of Lord Shiva works wonders, averts accidents, heals diseases and grants long life.
 It will also liberate you from Samsara.”

 Praise to Shiva!

-Shiva (or Siva) has a high profile presence in yoga culture, modern and old.
-The Shiva (Photo above) is from my studio, and a familiar symbol in many studios with a traditional image all around the world.
+Shiva is a highly visible presence in yoga culture, modern and old, and a familiar symbol in many studios all around the world.
 Om Namah Sivaya is one of the most popular yoga chants.
-It is a five syllable mantra, known as panchakshri mantra.
-It is believed that the chanters are bowing to themselves, as the Lord Shiva is considered the ultimate reality.
-It lititerally means: “I bow to Shiva”.
+It literally means: “I bow to Shiva”, and as the belief is that yoga practice uncovers “Go within” it is believed that the chanter is are bowing to “Self”, the Lord Shiva, the ultimate reality:

-The following words, an ode to Lord Shiva, beautifully describe the meaning of the OM mantra: “I bow to the supreme Lord who is the formless source of “OM” The Self of All, transcending all conditions and states.
+“I bow to the supreme Lord who is the formless source of “OM”, The Self of All, transcending all conditions and states.
 Beyond speech, He understands the sense perception.
 Awe-full, but gracious, the ruler of Kailash, Devourer of Death, the immortal abode of all virtues.
+This ode to Lord Shiva beautifully describe the meaning of the OM mantra.